 • The TOE supports IPv4 and IPv6.
-However, the relay sip-pair (not part of the TOE) supports only IPv4.
+However, the sip-pair (not part of the TOE) and the mcastudp relays support only IPv4.
 The HA network must use IPv4 addresses.
-The HTTP relay can only be used with IPv4 addresses.
-The configuration option 'Authorize IP' can only be used with IPv4 addresses.

-- The ALG does not perform IP forwarding but uses socket splicing for TCP connections when appropriate.
+- The ALG does not perform IP forwarding but uses socket splicing for TCP connections and UDP datagrams when appropriate.
 The connection setup is handled in user space, where information flow control policies are enforced.
-If the TCP-connection passes the control checks, the sockets are set to a "fast" mode where no data is copied to user space and back.
+If the TCP-connections/UDP datagrams pass the control checks, the sockets are set to a "fast" mode where no data is copied to user space and back.
 This mode should not be confused with IP forwarding, where the IP packets are copied between the networks.
-The socket splicing reconstructs the whole TCP stream before sending the data. - The modified OpenBSD kernel performs extra spoofing checks.
+The socket splicing reconstructs the whole TCP stream/the UDP contents before sending the data. - The modified OpenBSD kernel performs extra spoofing checks.
 The source and destination address of the IP packet are checked against the IP address (and netmask) of the receiving interface. - The modified OpenBSD kernel logs events related to firewall security that occur while checking incoming IP packets and keeps statistics for other events. - The filter rules of the PFL cannot be modified during normal operation. - Proxies that accept connections from the connected networks run in a restricted runtime environment. - All central processes of the ALG are controlled by the process master that monitors the system and keep it running.
 In case of strange behaviour the process master can take actions. - The log files are analysed online and the administrators are notified about security relevant events. - The log files are intelligently rotated so that they avoid filling the available space but the administrator still can see recent log entries and all events of the process master and the online analysis.
 There are two classes of log files, the rotated and the flagged.
 The rotated log files are rotated automatically, based on size and time.
-The flagged log files are only rotated in maintenance mode with the acknowledgement of the administrator. - File configuration of the system flags prohibit the deletion of the most important log messages. - The internal network is protected by a two-tiers security architecture that filter on different levels of the network stack (ALG and PFL). - The TOE has a special maintenance mode.
+The flagged log files are only rotated in maintenance mode with the acknowledgement of the administrator. - File configuration of the system flags prohibit the deletion of the most important log messages. - The internal network is protected by a two-tiers security architecture that filter on different levels of the network stack (ALG and PFL). - The SSH relay intercepts SSH connections, can filter selected SSH protocol messages and can authenticate users.
+The cryptographic operations of the relay are not part of the certification. - The TOE has a special maintenance mode.
 During normal operation IP packets are handled as usual and the file system is secured by the BSD flags.
 In maintenance mode, however, the BSD flags can be altered for maintenance operation.
-In this mode all IP packets are dropped for security reasons. - To mitigate hardware failures the GeNUGate has a high availability option where two or more GeNUGate systems are operating in parallel and take over a failing system.
+In this mode all IP packets are dropped for security reasons. - To mitigate hardware failures the genugate has a high availability option where two or more genugate systems are operating in parallel and take over a failing system.
 The different systems synchronize their configuration with one another.